VivianZhelyazkova/Projects/traders/README.md

  1. Creates 10 suppliers randomly - both retail and wholesale.

-2. Creates 20 commercial objects randomly - stalls, shops, and booths.
+2. Creates 20 commercial objects randomly - stalls, shops, and carts.

 3. Creates one itinerant trader with a capital of 100 leva, one sole proprietorship (ET) with a capital of 500 leva, and one retail chain with a capital of 3000 leva.